 Supermarkets have legal responsibilities to customers.
 They must ensure the premises are safe.
 This duty resides with the owner of the supermarket, the owner of the property, management, and employees.
 They all should avoid unduly harming the people in and around the store.
 When a dangerous condition exists that someone knew about or should have known about, and you suffer injuries, you might have a claim against the supermarket.

 If you suffered injuries in a supermarket, a personal injury lawyer who understands premises liability could help you collect the maximum compensation.
-Irene H. Gabo P.C. represents individuals in New York when they slip and fall in supermarkets.
-Irene H. Gabo P.C. has a track record of success litigating supermarket accident claims and negotiating with insurance companies.
+The Law Office of Irene H. Gabo, P.C. represents individuals in New York when they slip and fall in supermarkets.
+Our firm has a track record of success litigating supermarket accident claims and negotiating with insurance companies.
 The goal?
 For victims to receive fair compensation to cover their financial, physical, and emotional injuries.
 That compensation in a supermarket accident case should include money for current and future medical expenses, lost wages, and pain and suffering.

 How Do Slip and Fall Accidents in Supermarkets Occur?